HaxeFoundation/code-cookbook/assets/content/cookbook/Other/deploy-to-haxelib-using-travis-and-github-releases.md

 [tags]: / "haxelib,github,travis,libraries,git"

-# Publish to Haxelib using Travis using Github Releases
+# Publish to Haxelib using Travis and Github Releases

 This tutorial will help you publish your library automatically to [lib.haxe.org](https://lib.haxe.org/) when you create a release on GitHub.